TNReady Score Reports

 Examples of Redesigned Score Reports

 Revised Educator Reports

-Revised educator and standards analysis reports will be shared with high school teachers in November to share results from the End of Course math, English, and U.S. History exams.
+Revised educator and standards analysis reports will be shared with high school teachers in summer 2017 and with elementary and middle school teachers in fall 2017.
 These reports will allow educators to identify areas where their students exceeded, met, or were below expectations when compared to other students in Tennessee, and the standards analysis report outlines how their students performed on each tested standard, allowing teachers to continually refine their practice and grow as educators.

 Redesigned School Summary Reports

-This fall, school leaders will receive new comprehensive school score reports, which will provide a building-level perspective on how students performed.
+School leaders will also receive comprehensive school score reports, which will provide a building-level perspective on how students performed.